qtalr/lab-00/README.md

   - What did you learn?
   - What did you find most/ least challenging?
   - What resources did you consult?
     - Instructor?
-Websites (provide links)?
+Quarto documentation, Websites (provide links)?
   - What more would you like to know about literate programming and/ or Quarto?
     - Find potential resources you might consult to continue your learning.
 Provide links and a brief description of the resource.